projects

 "Astro Light Explorer": An expert-level astronomy research assistant

 Identify and classify Moon craters and contribute to the advancement of lunar science.
 Moon Mappers' objective is to provide a large, scientifically robust and geographically broad catalog of lunar craters and other features.
-Specifically, the identification, cataloging, classification, and analysis of small impact craters (10-1000 m in size), atypical impact formations (e.g., elliptical, exogenic dark-haloed, and concentric craters; bright rays; ejecta exclusion zones), volcanic structures (e.g., vents, endogenic dark-haloed craters, domes, rilles), and other unusual/interesting geologic features that can be used to help answer several fundamental questions in lunar science.
+Specifically, the identification, cataloging, classification and analysis of small impact craters (10-1000 m in size), atypical impact formations (e.g., elliptical, exogenic dark-haloed, and concentric craters; bright rays; ejecta exclusion zones), volcanic structures (e.g., vents, endogenic dark-haloed craters, domes, rilles) and other unusual/interesting geologic features that can be used to help answer several fundamental questions in lunar science.

 Gamma rays are the most energetic radiation in the universe and we study them to explore the most exotic and extreme processes and physical conditions.
 Objects that emit gamma rays include supernova remnants (the remains of stars that exploded at the end of their life), active galactic nuclei (supermassive black holes at the centers of galaxies that are accreting matter to produce jets thousands of light years long) and potentially even dark matter (an unidentified type of matter comprising approximately 27% of the mass and energy in the observable universe).
 In fact, this emission offers the only direct probe of the extreme conditions in these exciting phenomena.